thornboo/hitsz-connect-verge/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-Also, any typo or grammatical error is welcome to be fixed.
+Also, any typo is welcome to be fixed.